-With experience in non-profit, for-profit, traditional, and non-traditional institutions, Dr. Roger W. Davis has used these opportunities to lead, serve, and teach throughout his career.
+With experience in non-profit, for-profit, traditional and non-traditional institutions, Dr. Davis has used these opportunities to lead, serve and teach throughout his career.

-Locally, he is involved in a wide range of professional and community organizations, including the Beaver County Chamber of Commerce, the United Way of Beaver County, and the Franklin Center of Beaver County, where he currently serves as Board Chair.
-Dr. Davis also works as a Team Evaluator for the Middle States Commission on Higher Education, and has been the recipient of many awards and honors, including the Humanitarian of the Year Award from ACT, Inc. in Rockland County, NY.
+Locally, he is involved in a wide range of professional and community organizations, including the Beaver County Chamber of Commerce, the United Way of Beaver County and the Franklin Center of Beaver County, where he currently serves as Board Chair.
+Dr. Davis also works as a Team Evaluator for the Middle States Commission on Higher Education and has been the recipient of many awards and honors, including the Humanitarian of the Year Award from the ACT, Inc. of Rockland County, New York.